ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

-# Project Report: Translating RDBMS Schema to Cassandra for YouTube Data
+# Translating RDBMS Schema to Cassandra for YouTube Data

 ## Introduction